Skip to main content

 Ozempic vs. Jardiance: Insurance coverage and cost comparison

+Both diabetes drugs should be available at any typical pharmacy.
 Cost can also be a concern for many people when looking for the right diabetes medication.
 Both Ozempic and Jardiance are only available as brand-name medications at this time.
-There are no lower-cost generic alternatives for either drug.
+There are no lower-cost generic alternatives for either of these drugs.

-Most Medicare and insurance plans provide coverage for these medications when prescribed to treat Type 2 diabetes.
+Most Medicare and insurance plans cover these medications when prescribed to treat Type 2 diabetes.
 However, without insurance coverage, the retail or cash price of these medications may be high for some people.
-The cash price of one Ozempic pen is around $1,368, while the cash price of 30 tablets of Jardiance 25 mg is around $742.
+The average retail price of one, 2 mg/3 mL Ozempic pen is around $1,392, while the cash price of Jardiance 30 tablets, 25 mg is around $530

-You may be able to save on the cash price of these medications through savings options, such as the SingleCare prescription discount card.
+You can save on the cash price of these medications through savings options, such as the SingleCare prescription discount card.
 This discount card can be used to save up to 80% on brand-name and generic medications.

 Ozempic Jardiance